ericmedvet/slides/intro-ml-er-2223/02-definitions.md

 ]
 ]

+.footnote[
-.note[1: which one? it has to be decided! e.g., the longest, mean value, ...]
+1. Which one? it has to be decided! e.g., the longest, mean value, ...
+]
 ]
 .c40[
 1. Decide: should I use ML?